-The Tableau Online site administrator is typically part of the IT team at your organization.
+The Tableau Cloud site administrator is typically part of the IT team at your organization.
 If your organization doesn’t have a formal IT team, the site administrator might be a savvy Tableau Desktop user who takes on this role (the accidental admin, so to speak).

 Tasks that are typically outside the site administrator’s realm

 In this documentation, we make a distinction between the roles of site administrator and data manager, which is the role for the person who creates and publishes data sources to Tableau Cloud.
 Even so, in your organization, the same person might cover both roles.
 In practice, you’ll divide these responsibilities in the way that works best in your environment.
 To learn more about the data manager’s realm, see Publish Data Sources and Workbooks(Link opens in a new window).

 Steps for setting up your site

 The table below shows a loose sequence of steps for setting up a site.
 You can complete the steps in any order that makes sense for you.
 At the bottom of this topic you’ll find a list of links to more resources for each of the steps.

 Before you configure the site, we recommend getting acquainted with the site authentication options, users’ site roles, projects, and permissions.
 Create and document a plan for your projects, groups, and overall permissions strategy.
 Setting up a test project to experiment with different settings is a good way to iron out these issues.
 You can change many site settings after your users are working with the site, but try to go in with the intention of minimizing post-production changes.